Thursday, March 28, 2013

 Pinch off small amounts of the dough to make one inch balls that you shape into a long roll.
 Pinch off a small amount of the date filling, to make a slightly shorter roll than the dough.

 Flatten the dough with your fingers and place the date roll inside of it.

 Form it into a ring, with the seam side down, sealing the ends and blending them a little to hide the seam.

 Place cookie on prepared pan, leaving about an inch of space between cookies.

-Using CLEAN tweezers, make "thorns" around the sides of the ring.
+Using CLEAN tweezers (we have sets dedicated to this task), make "thorns" around the sides of the ring.